Department-for-Transport-Disruptions/bods-integrated-data/terraform/local/README.md

 # Local

-This folder contains the terraform configuration code to deploy infrastructure locally using local stack
+This folder contains the terraform configuration code to deploy infrastructure locally using Localstack

 ## Pre-Reqs